Valerie Van Peel elected leader of N-VA

 Former MP Valerie Van Peel has been elected as the new chair of the N-VA.
-The 45-year-old succeeds Bart De Wever, who is stepping down after more than two decades at the helm to become prime minister.
+The 45-year-old succeeds Bart De Wever, who has stepped down after more than two decades at the helm to become prime minister.
 Van Peel was the only candidate in the race.

-De Wever’s leadership began in October 2004, a year marked by the Dutroux trial, Xandee's Eurovision entry ‘1 Life’, the Indian Ocean tsunami and the re-election of George W. Bush.
+De Wever’s leadership began in October 2004, a year marked by the Marc Dutroux trial, Xandee's Eurovision entry 1 Life, the Indian Ocean tsunami and the re-election of George W Bush.
 Facebook was just getting started.
 Now, after 20 years, the party enters a new chapter.

-Van Peel, a former party spokesperson and ten-year member of the House of Representatives, had stepped away from politics after her long fight for asbestos victims ended in frustration.
+Van Peel, a former party spokesperson and 10-year member of the House of Representatives, had stepped away from politics after a leading a long campaign for asbestos victims that ended in frustration.

 "Still, something kept nagging at me," she said when announcing her candidacy.
-"While in some places in the world it is painfully clear how the spirit of the times can drive extremes, while cooperation is more necessary than ever, I felt again that I could not stand on the sidelines.
-I felt the strength and fighting spirit again, the will to make a difference in our society."
+“When in some parts of the world it is becoming painfully clear how the spirit of the times can propel extremes, when cooperation is needed more than ever, I felt that I could not stand by and watch … I felt the strength and fighting spirit again, the will to make a difference in our society.”

-Van Peel has signalled continuity rather than a change of pace for the party.
+Van Peel has signalled continuity rather than a change of direction for the party.

 #FlandersNewsService | Valerie Van Peel © BELGA PHOTO DIRK WAEM